 In addition to other Kelowna attractions that you will want to see and enjoy, bird-watchers in your party will be lured to Robert Lake Regional Park just over a kilometer away.
 Spread over two hectares, this salt lake and conservation area attracts more than 140 bird species, so bring your birding checklist.

 Set back from city noise and highway traffic, Orchard Valley RV Park is one of Kelowna's quietest and most peaceful campgrounds.
 In every direction, you see fruit orchards.
 The park is situated less than nine kilometers northeast of downtown.
 Campsite reservations are required prior to your arrival.

 With 10 RV sites, each encircled by trees and mature privacy hedges, this park includes all the services you might need, including 30- or 50-amp power, water, and septic.
 Big and small rigs back into campsites featuring a level gravel pad that is approximately eight meters wide and 17 meters long.

 In addition to a picnic table at your site, expect free Wi-Fi and a cable TV connection.
 A separate building contains washroom, showers, and laundry facilities that are available for campers to use.

 There's a friendly, family-run country market at the foot of the RV park's entrance where you can purchase fresh local produce and other grocery items to save yourself a trip into town.

-Note that Orchard Hill RV Park next door has a similar name but only receives bookings for one-week minimum stays.
-You can reserve a spot at Orchard Valley RV Park with no minimum night requirements.
+Note that Orchard Hill RV Park next door has a similar name but is a different campground.
+It could be another spot to consider camping in Kelowna if Orchard Valley RV Park has no vacancy.